 The design team compiled advice from experts and illustrated their points using examples from 40 companies such as Google, Squarespace, and others.

-If you're looking to add a touch of 3D art to your designs, this free ebook on Houdini will help get you started.
-Learn all about the tools and techniques you will use as a Houdini artists then run through three lessons that teach you how to build simple projects from scratch.
+If you're looking to add a touch of 3D art to your designs, Houdini Foundations will help get you started.
+With this free ebook you'll learn all about the tools and techniques you will use as a Houdini artists, then run through three lessons that teach you how to build simple projects from scratch.

 Jarrod Drysdale is a designer writer who focuses his articles on getting the best out of your work.
-This is a sort of continuation of his previous book Bootstrapping Design (now discontinued), in which he collects all of his previous essays into one, free ebook.
+Design's Iron Fist is a sort of continuation of his previous book Bootstrapping Design (now discontinued), in which he collects all of his previous essays into one, free ebook.

 Topics such as 'Think like a designer' and 'Get out of a creative rut' are just some of the titles on offer in this selection.